casimiri/udacitydataviz/README.md

 dimple.js is the primary visual library used in creating these charts.
 One of the advantages of dimple.js is that it is  easy to create visuals in few lines of code.
 D3.js is required by dimple.js and is explicitly used to load the data from a CSV file.

 ##Feedback

+I have received feedbacks from three people and have taken corrective actions as explained below.

+####Feedback1: To display percentage of survival instead of count
+I initially displayed the count of survivors for the three charts.
+But the count doesn't provive information with regards to the population.
+I have then changed the charts to display percentage of survivors.
+Please visit initial charts from index-init.html.

+####Feedback2: Add titles for axis and chart
+I initially didn't display human readable title for the axis.
+The default variable names were displayed.
+And each chart were missing a descriptive title.
+I have then added descriptive titles to the charts axis and to each chart itself.
+Please visit initial charts from index-init.html.

+####Feedback3: Remove extra chart
+I initially drew a chart for survivors per Number of Siblings/Spouses and an additional chart for survivors per Number of Parents/Children.
+But these two charts look alike and no additional information was added.
+I then decided to keep only the first chart.
+Please visit initial charts from index-init.html.

 ##Resources
 Titanic data set: https://www.kaggle.com/c/titanic-gettingStarted